mkht/DSCR_Firefox/README.md

 + [string] **InstallerPath** (Optional):
     + The path of the Firefox installer file.
     + If this value is not specified, The Installer will be downloaded from Mozilla. (https://ftp.mozilla.org/pub/firefox/releases/)
-    + Please use if you want to use self-customized installer or if the target machine is not connected to the Internet.
+    + Please use if you want to use the self-customized installer or if the target machine is not connected to the Internet.

 + [string] **InstallDirectoryName** (Optional):
     + The name of the directory where the Firefox will be installed.